felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 1. When clicked, you will be able to see the date and time of the activity, the direction of the data transfer and the status.
 1. Clicking on the activity again, will open more details of the activity, where you can establish whether the transfer was successful.
 1. A status of OK, or status code of 200, indicates that the transfer was successful.

+In the event that the Status is not OK, a code will be given.
+In the **Request** and **Response** drop-downs you will obtain more information of the transfer.
+More specifically, and if an error occurred, you will see more details of the error in the **Response** drop-down.

 The information contained in the **Request** and **Response** logs are in JSON format.
 For more information on reading and understanding JSON documents, you can look at the [HubRise Documentation](/docs/hubrise-logs) on logs.